-In terms of timing, if you are deciding on having both FFS and a facelift, you should not plan for a facelift until about six months after your FFS procedure.
+In terms of timing, if you are deciding on having both FFS and a facelift, you should not plan for a facelift until about six months after your facial confirmation procedure.
 Also, if you are trying to lose weight, the facelift shouldn’t be completed until after your weight loss has stabilized.
 When you lose weight after a facelift, some of the weight will come off your face — potentially leading to an excess of sagging skin.
 This might then require another lift sooner than you would like.

 Is there a specific type of facelift for feminization?

 Typically your facelift procedure will be the most commonly used; known as the or deep plane facelift or SMAS (Superficial Muscular Aponeurotic System) – the deep, underlying layer of facial muscle and fibrous tissue under your skin.
 Modern facelifts work on a much deeper, structural level that literally lifts the underlying facial structures for a more natural-looking, longer-lasting result.
-In terms of timing, if you are deciding on having both FFS and a facelift, you should plan on having a facelift approximately 6 months after your FFS procedure.
+In terms of timing, if you are deciding on having both facial feminization and a facelift, you should plan on having a facelift approximately 6 months after your FFS procedure.

 Will I also need a neck lift along with my facelift?